Skip to main content

 Before turning pro, Lottie almost signed off from the amateur stage in spectacular fashion, missing out on victory at the Evian Championship by a single shot from Grace Kim.
 She would have been the first amateur to win a major in 58 years.

 Lottie continued her incredible ascent by winning the ISPS Handa Women's Scottish Open at Dundonald Links – becoming just the third player in history to win on their first start on the LPGA Tour.
+She lifted her second LPGA title when she claimed a two-stroke victory in the Queen City Championship in Ohio in May 2026.

 LOTTIE WOAD LATEST